Richard9306/Furniture_store_/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
+Project requirements/dependencies are listed in the [requirements.txt]() file.
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.